 The report shall be forwarded directly to the precinct/section captain for review and comment prior to final distribution.

-The APRS Captain shall establish a timeline and provide guidelines at least ten days prior to the follow-up audit to the precinct/section captain.
+The Compliance Section Captain shall establish a timeline and provide guidelines at least ten days prior to the follow-up audit to the precinct/section captain.